ISISComputingGroup/ibex_developers_manual/Logging-from-the-archive.md

 The value of the field is the header you want in the file.
 An empty value will produce a blank line.
 If you include a PV value it will be the value that PV had when the logging starts.
 To add a PV use the standard PV format.

-Example: `info(LOG_header1, "Temperature {this_pv|10.6f}")` First header line is "Temperature XXX" where XXX is the pv that the field is in format as float with 10 width and 6dp
+Example: `info(LOG_header1, "Temperature {this_pv|10.6f}")` First header line is "Temperature XXX" where XXX is the PV that the field is in format as float with 10 width and 6dp

 ### `LOG_column_headerX`

 The main part of the log are columns with data.
 Each column can have its own header and this is specified with the LOG_column_headerX annotation.
-If there is no header then the default is the template, if the template is blank it is the pv name.
-The value is the text that will be used for the column header.
-There should not be more than one X for each column if there are then one will win.
+Its value is the text that will be used as the column header.
+If there is no header field but a template field (see below) then the value from the template is used; if the template is blank, the PV of this record is used.
+There should not be more than one header for each column X, if there are then one will win.

-Example: `info(LOG_column_header1, "Temperature (K)")` produces a header of  "Temperature (K)" for column `
+Example: `info(LOG_column_header1, "Temperature (K)")` produces a header of  "Temperature (K)" for column 1

 NB See archive setting

-### `LOG_column_template`
+### `LOG_column_templateX`

 The main part of the log are columns with data.
 Each column can have its own template and this is specified with the LOG_column_templateX annotation.
-If there is no template (just a header) or it is blank then the default is the pv name in which the header record or template record occur.
-The value is the template that will be used for the column data.
-The format for the template is a formatted PV value.
-There should not be more than one X for each column if there are then one will win.
+The value of the template is a formatted PV value that will be used as the column data.
+If there is no template (just a header) or it is blank then the default is the PV name in which the header record or template record occur.
+There should not be more than one template for each column X, if there are then one will win.

-Example: `info(LOG_column_template1, "{this_pv|10.6f}")` produces a column of floats for the current records pv.
+Example: `info(LOG_column_template1, "{this_pv|10.6f}")` produces a column of floats for the current records PV.

 NB See archive setting

 ### `LOG_period_seconds`

 The period of the log is set using the LOG_period_seconds info field.
-It sets the time period between limes in the table in seconds.
+It sets the time period between lines in the table in seconds.
 It should be noted that if the PV is not changing more often than the value then the value will not change more often.
 This is an alternative to `LOG_period_pv`.

 Example: `info(LOG_period_seconds, "0.5")` produces a time series in half second intervals.